archie1920/CypressDemo1/README.md

     a.
 Signup flow with Maininator API to get the verification code

     b.
 Forgot password flow with mailinator API to get the verification code

+3. Purchase-throughStripe -
+Sample code where user initiates the purchase flow from home page and completes it on stipre portal.
+After successful purchase, the user comes back to order complete page.

 4. UltimateQA
 Simple test case to login to https://courses.ultimateqa.com/users/sign_in site